 Join Mike Chapple for an in-depth discussion in this video Application security, part of CISSP Cert Prep: 8 Software Development Security.

-In one case, a computer security researcher allegedly hacked into the navigation system of an airplane through the in-seat entertainment system and caused the plane to briefly fly sideways.
+In one case, a computer security researcher allegedly hacked into the navigation system of an airplane through the in seat entertainment system and caused the plane to briefly fly sideways.
 It's fortunate that his motivations weren't sinister.
-If he truly had control of the aircraft's flight mechanisms, he could just as easily have crashed a plane.
-And hardly a day goes by that we don't see announcements of major application security vulnerabilities that threaten the confidentiality, integrity, and availability of information and systems that we manage.
+If he truly had control of the aircraft's flight mechanisms, he could have just as easily crashed the plane.
+And hardly a day goes by that we don't see announcements of major application security vulnerabilities that threaten the confidentiality, integrity and availability of information and systems that we manage.